 As artificial intelligence absorbs technical work, the human capacity for genuine trust has become the defining organizational advantage.
 This report assembles the evidence and makes the case for building it deliberately.

-Decades of organizational research consistently identify interpersonal trust as the primary predictor of team performance, retention, and cultural resilience.
-As AI absorbs technical and cognitive work, the human competencies that remain — the ability to be genuinely trusted, to make others feel seen, to repair after rupture — are no longer soft skills.
+Decades of organizational research consistently point to interpersonal trust as one of the strongest predictors of team performance, retention, and cultural resilience.
+As AI increasingly absorbs technical and cognitive work, the capabilities that differentiate humans become even more essential: the ability to earn trust, help others feel genuinely seen, and repair relationships after moments of rupture.
+These are no longer "soft skills."
 They are the competitive infrastructure that makes every other investment work.

 For most of the last century, organizations competed on technical capability.
 They focused on the best processes, the most efficient systems, and the sharpest algorithms.
 Trust mattered, but it was a cultural afterthought.
 A lagging indicator.
 Something HR talked about between performance reviews.